 The greater environmentality of education relative to income found in the US is replicated in an australian twin study (Miller et al., 1995), with pairs of MZ=602 and DZ=568, mean age=36.
 Given MZ and DZ correlations of 0.776 and 0.527 for education, the heritability is 0.498 and shared environment is 0.278.
 Given MZ and DZ correlations of 0.680 and 0.321, the heritability is 0.718 and non-additive (dominance) effect is 0.038.
 Similarly, Ashenfelter & Krueger (1994) examine the Census data CPS for the United States.
 There were 298 MZ and 92 DZ twins, aged 36.
 Given MZ and DZ correlations of 0.563 and 0.364 for income (hourly wage rate), heritability is 0.398 and shared environment is 0.165.
 Given MZ and DZ correlations of 0.658 and 0.543 for education, the heritability is 0.230 and shared environment is 0.428.
 Using a danish twin registry, the MADT, 330 female MZ and 291 female DZ twins, Rodgers et al. (2008) estimated the heritability of a 5-scale IQ and education at (respectively) 0.52 and 0.48.
 The respective numbers for shared environment are 0.02 and 0.25.
 Silventoinen et al. (2004) give the MZ and DZ correlations for education, in the Finnish Twin Cohort Study (FTCS), of 0.83 and 0.59 for men, of 0.85 and 0.62 for women.
 Thus, the heritability for amounts to 0.48 (men) and 0.46 (women) and the shared environment amounts to 0.39 (men) and 0.35 (women).
 The exact number of pairs for twins having data on education is not given but is probably no more than ~2400 MZ and ~5000 DZ.
 Latvala et al. (2011) examine a sample of 4858 twins in Finland, the FinnTwin16 from the FTCS survey, having education data.
 For females, the ACE components are 0.32, 0.30, 0.37.
 For men, 0.41, 0.28, 0.31.

 The few existing adoption studies summarized by Black & Devereux (2010, Table 3-B) produce lower estimations of shared environment.
 Das & Sjogren (2002) report that father’s education was not correlated with either the adopted or biological children future income.
 Father’s income was correlated negatively (-0.244) with adopted children and positively (0.288) with biological children future income.
-The data set (126 adopted, 141 biological) was the one used in the study of Scarr & Weinberg (1978, Table 5) where no family effect was found for IQ.
+The data set (126 adopted, 141 biological) comes from Scarr & Weinberg (1978, Table 5) where no family effect was found for IQ.
 The mean age of adoption was 2.6 months.
 And the absence of any range restriction regarding environmental factors (e.g., education, income) is an indication that it is a strong, reliable data.
 Sacerdote (2007, Tables 4, 5, 8) reports shared environment of about 0.150 and 0.110-0.140 for education and income.
 The respective numbers for heritability were 0.400-0.440 and 0.330.
 The (adoptive) mother-child correlations for education and income were 0.090-0.100 and 0.186 whereas the respective correlations for biological child were 0.300-0.310 and 0.246.
 The sample sizes were ~1310-1360 and ~550-570 for adopted and biological children, respectively.
 The adoptions took place in infancy.
 And the fact that the variance in family environment is no less than what is observed in the US population indicates the absence of range restriction that could under-estimate the effect of shared environment.

 Björklund et al. (2004a) use a (swedish) population register data set of adopted children (N=7498 having education data, N=5895 with income data) and biological children (N=148496 having education data, N=115000-122000 with income data).
 To the extent they were using population data set, range restriction with respect to environment appears unlikely.
 They select a sample with minimum age=30, the mean (and maximum) age of adoption was 1.8 (and 7.5), with age of adoptive parents between 25 and 47 (mothers) or 66 (fathers).
 The correlations given in Table 3 (columns 1-2 and 4-5) were modest for adoptive fathers or mothers with adoptees (years of schooling =~0.120, college education =~0.100) but substantial for biological children (years of schooling =~0.290, college education =~0.270).
 The correlations given in Table 4 were modest for adoptive fathers or mothers with adoptees (earnings =~0.130-0.140, total income =~0.150-0.160) but substantial for biological children (earnings =~0.230-260, total income =~0.230-260).
 We also notice that the correlation of family income/education with that of the biological sons is stronger than with biological girls.
 However, this gender effect is not present for the adoptive children.
 When they restrict the sample to children aged 0-1 at adoption, the correlations in tables 3-4 and 6 were quite comparable, and the interaction between adoption age and parental outcome variable(s) is just zero.
 Their test for linearity seems to hold.
 This study has an advantage in that it was possible to test the hypothesis that the parents have treated the adopted and biological child differently.
 But the similarity in the sibling correlations (Table 7) between adoptees and biological children (N=1036 for years of schooling, and N=696 for total income) and adoptees reared in the same adoptive family (N=336 and N=265) suggests this assumption would not be accepted.
 Adoption within-family (e.g., stepchildren) can downwardly bias heritability but they argue (pp. 12-13) this problem seems unlikely to their data.
 However, selective placement seems to have taken place.
 The income and education variables for the adoptive and biological parents were modestly correlated (0.117-0.144).
-We can see that the adoption studies need a strong assumption : random assignment.
+Adoption studies need a strong assumption : random assignment.
 This can be easily violated.
 The worst-case scenario is when the more intelligent and rich families have selected the children or infant with best endowment (Spitz, 1986).
 The child’s genes and the adoptive family environment will thus be confounded and correlated (GE effects).
 Furthermore, the impact of heritability can be biased upward because the genetic endowment of the adoptees and adoptive parents will also be correlated.
 The condition is fulfilled if the background of the adoptive family is correlated with that of the biological family.
 In the above cited studies, random assignment appears to be met.

 As we see, adoption studies are powerful tools in that they also provide a direct test of the hypothesis that income elasticity is due (partly) to genetic factors.
 A lower parent-offspring correlation is sufficient in this regard to prove the genetic hypothesis.
 Björklund et al. (2006, Table 2) re-use their swedish population register data on biological (~87000-94000) and adopted children (~1800-2100) having a mean age of 35 years.
 Regarding the adoption design study, the adoptive parents are more educated than the biological parents.
 Supplied with tax-register data, they found once again a strong genetic effect.
 For years of schooling, biological parent-offspring correlation was ~0.240 for years of schooling and 0.235 for earnings and 0.241 for income.
 For the adoption design, the biological father/mother and adoptive father/mother have correlations (with the adopted children) of 0.113/0.132 and 0.114/0.074 for years of schooling, of 0.047 and 0.098 for earnings, of 0.059 and 0.172 for income.
 The biological parents indeed show less resemblance with their adopted-away children but the adoptive parent-offspring correlations are still lower than the biological parent-offspring correlations.
 Regardless, the key finding is that a large portion of the income elasticities can be explained by genetic factors.
 One detail however.
 The weak difference in correlations for income between biological parent-offspring (0.172) and adoptive parent-offspring (0.241) contrasts with the large difference (0.235 vs 0.098) when earnings instead is used.
 Liu & Zeng (2009) suspect the reason is due to the fact that their income variable “include income from both work and self-employment” and which ultimately “depends not only on an individual’s ability, but also on the amount of utilized capital.
 As capital can be easily transferred from one generation to another independent of genetic link, it is not surprising that including income from self-employment increases the intergenerational earnings elasticity for adoptive children”.
 This again illustrates the importance of the variables in use.